 By May 23 1762, the regiment was attached to the Allied Main Army where it escorted the artillery.
 On June 24, it took part in the Battle of Wilhelmsthal where it was attached to the 4th column, still escorting the artillery.

 Description of the uniform of 1762 based on Wilmans' document kept in the Staatsarchiv Bückeburg.

 |Coat||blue with 6 pewter buttons on each side and 2 pewter buttons at the waist on the left side

-Troopers were armed with a musket and a sabre.
+Troopers were armed with a musket, a bayonet and a sabre.

 NCOs wore the same uniform as privates with the following distinctions: